 Together with Udacity, Bertelsmann is investing in a scholarship program to provide job-relevant training, specifically for Data Science and analytics.
 The scholarship program consists of 15,000 seats for the Challenge Course "Intro to Descriptive Statistics", as well as 1,500 seats (the top 10% of all 15,000 scholarship recipients) for one full Udacity Nanodegree program.
-The top 10% scholarship recipients can choose between three Nanodegree programs: "Data Foundations", "Business Analyst" and "Data Analyst".
+The top 10% scholarship recipients will be allocated one of three Nanodegree programs: "Data Foundations", "Business Analyst" and "Data Analyst".

 Who can apply?

 All Bertelsmann employees, as well as the external general public, who want to expand their Data Science capabilities and are at least 18 years old may apply for this "Udacity Data Science Scholarship Program."
 There is no prior knowledge required for the Challenge Course.
 Applicants should be prepared to invest about 10 hours per week during the Challenge Course and also during any of the three Nanodegree programs.